 Has been spotlighted by the national organization "The Art of Autism" Jan-Mar, 2018.

-Was a six-page feature in the Jan/Feb, 2018 issue of magazine.
+Was a six-page feature in the Jan/Feb, 2018 issue of ALABAMA Magazine.

 Was an award-winning feature news segment on WHNT-TV19 Feb, 2018. (see videos)